Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 Warship status: {warshipSum}"

 ### Input
-* On the 1st line, you are going to receive the status of the pirate ship (integers separated by '>')
+* On the 1st line, you are going treceive the status of the pirate ship (integers separated by '>')
-* On the 2nd line, you are going to receive the status of the warship
+* On the 2nd line, you are going treceive the status of the warship
 * On the 3rd line, you will receive the maximum health a section of a ship can reach.
 * On the following lines, until "Retire", you will be receiving commands.
 ### Output